mathresearch/mathresearch.github.io/index.md

 ## Welcome

-Welcome to the GitHub website of mathresearch.
+Welcome to the GitHub website of Bernd Schomburg.

 ### Articles